Wood Fired Pizza

 *I make this during the peak summer months when tomatoes are in peak flavor, freeze the sauce and enjoy all winter.

 Pre-heat your wood fired oven to 550 degrees or a home oven with a pizza stone to 475.
-Once the oven is hot, start with the pizza dough.
-Place a bit of flour on a cutting board and work the dough into a round shape about 12”.
-You can cheat and use a rolling pin..
+Once the oven is hot, place a bit of flour on a cutting board and work the dough into a round shape about 12".
+You can cheat and use a rolling pin.

-Place the dough on a pizza peel and spread a bit of the crushed tomatoes across the dough.
-Top with the shredded Mozzarella and parmesan cheese then place the slices of the salametti or soppressata evenly across the top.
+Place the dough on a pizza peel and spread the tomato sauce across the dough.
+Top with the grated mozzarella and parmesan cheese then place the slices of salametti or soppressata evenly across the top.

 Bake until golden brown, around 10 minutes (pending your oven temperature).

-Remove, allow to cool a bit then add the wild arugula.
+Remove, allow to cool a bit then add the wild baby arugula.

 Saluti!